shivannis/xandr-docs-public/xandr-docs/articles/monetize/manage-network-priorities.md

 ## Next steps

-Now you can set minimum margin during [creation of a standard line item](create-a-standard-line-item.md), under Tracking Revenue Type.
+Now you can set minimum margin during [creation of a standard line item](create-a-standard-line-item.md), under **Tracking Revenue Type**.
 This effectively sets a bid cap on your campaigns.
 For your campaigns targeting direct inventory, you can also choose to do a minimum margin check as part of the [campaign creation](create-a-campaign.md) process to ensure they do not serve on publishers that are not profitable for your line items.